nnajm/visual-bb/README.md

 - Results displayed as bitboards
 - Runs in a browser, no server needed

+## Installation

+- Download latest release
+- Unzip somwhere
+- Launch a local web server (`python3 -m http.server` for example) where the `index.html` file is located
+- Start using the tool

 ## Supported syntax:

 Each instruction should fit in a single line.